 The best time to take root cuttings is early spring before new growth starts.

 Collecting and Preparing Cuttings: What You Need to Know

 Whether you’re propagating:

 taking cuttings is a cost-effective and reliable way to increase your plant collection.
 It may seem like a hard thing at first, but it’s pretty simple – once you know what you’re doing.

-Today, we’ll walk you through everything you need to know about collecting and preparing cuttings for propagation, including which tools and materials to use, how to take the cuttings, and how to care for them after they’ve been taken.
+Today, we’ll walk you through everything you need to know about collecting and preparing cuttings for propagation, including which tools and materials to use, how to take the cuttings, how to root plant cuttings in water, and how to care for them after they’ve been taken.